chiragcv7/rag-report-assistant/README.md

 Claude generates Pandas code
 Backend executes the code
 Result is returned + explained in plain English
-📌 Resume Bullet Points
-Built an AI-powered data analytics assistant using Python, Flask, Pandas, and Anthropic Claude API that translates natural-language queries into executable data transformations, enabling non-technical users to derive insights from structured datasets.
-Designed an LLM-driven analytics pipeline that dynamically generates and executes Pandas code, returning both business-friendly explanations and transparent code outputs for validation and learning.

 🎯 Why this project matters

 This project demonstrates: